hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 ### Run Online Serving Pipeline Using Docker
+After completing the training pipeline, you can use the trained model to deploy and test the online serving pipeline of the toolkit.

-You are highly recommended to run the online serving pipeline for the recsys workflow using our provided Docker image.
+You are highly recommended to run the online serving pipeline using our provided Docker image.

 Pull the provided docker image.
 ```